GWorsnop/fe-nc-games/README.md

 3. cd to the correct directory _(fe-nc-games)_ and run `npm start`

-It is recommended that you use Node v18.1.0 or higher.

 ---

 ## Recommended Node Version:

 - Node: v18.1.0
+- It is recommended that you use this version or higher.